LaxmiNarayanaKarri/DOGS/README.md

 # DOGS
 HELLO FOLKS!!
-VISIT http://dogs.allforbooks.co.in/ TO SEE WORKING CONDITION OF MY PROJECT!! .
+VISIT http://dogs.allforbooks.co.in/ TO SEE PREVIEW OF  MY PROJECT!! .